THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 This temperature is really unnecessary.

 If you drop the temperature by 20 degrees, you will start seeing some savings.

 After all, it takes a lot of energy to heat up the entire water tank.

 And the best part is you won’t notice the difference of going from 140 to 120 degrees.

-Yes, a budget can help you to save some money.
-When you see where you money is going, you may be surprised.
+Yes, a budget can help you to save money.

 That $3 here and there really does add up.

 Plus you will get a solid idea of how much your monthly expenses add up to, especially restaurant spending.

 There are a lot of options out there when it comes to budgets.

 You can use a pen and paper, spreadsheets, even apps.